WebAssembly/wasi-poll/README.md

 ### Introduction

-WASI Clocks is a WASI API for reading the current time and measuring elapsed time.
+WASI Poll is a WASI API for waiting for I/O events on multiple handles.

-Unlike many clock APIs, WASI Clocks is capability-oriented.
-Instead of having functions that implicitly reference a clock, WASI clocks' APIs are passed a clock handle.
+It is similar in spirit to the POSIX `poll` function.

 ### Goals

-The primary goal of WASI Clocks is to allow users to use WASI programs to read the current time and to measure elapsed time.
+The primary goal of WASI Poll is to allow users to use WASI programs to be able to wait for stream read, stream write, stream error, and clock timeout events, on multiple handles.

 ### Non-goals

-WASI Clocks is not aiming to cover timezones, daylight savings time, date formatting, or modifying the time of a clock.
+WASI Poll is not yet aiming to support large numbers of handles efficiently.
+Future proposals will ideally add something similar to Linux's `epoll`, but that is not yet addressed.

 ### API walk-through